eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 # Routing by *distance*

-Finding the shortest route rather than the fastests can be achieved by loading suitable *effort*-data (see [\#Routing_by_effort](#routing_by_effort)) or by setting the speed for all network edges to the same value.
+Finding the shortest route rather than the fastest can be achieved by loading suitable *effort*-data (see [\#Routing_by_effort](#routing_by_effort)) or by setting the speed for all network edges to the same value.